 "That ain't stopped you from drinkin' none," she muttered under her breath.
 "I went to visit Momma," she answered.

 "Your Momma's dead and buried.
 She ain't got no need for visitors.
-You keep your butt in this house and tend to your responsibilities, you hear me."
+You keep your butt in this house and tend to your responsibilities.
+You hear me?"

-"Yes, Daddy-Glen," she sighed, as she got out a skillet and started to prepare some fried chicken.
-She had made a potato salad earlier in the morning, and hid it in the back of the fridge, knowing he wouldn't touch anything beyond his beer cans.
+"Yes, Daddy-Glen," she sighed as she got out a skillet and started to prepare some fried chicken.
+She had made a potato salad earlier in the morning and hid it in the back of the fridge, knowing he wouldn't touch anything beyond his beer cans.

 "And don't you sass me, neither, girl.
 You're fast approaching 18, you know.
 After that, my obligation to take care of you is over.
-If you think you're gonna stay here in my house, we'd best negotiate 'an arrangement', you git my meaning?" he snickered.
-Dwayne just outright guffawed, at that.
+If you think you're gonna stay here in my house, we'd best negotiate 'an arrangement'.
+You git my meaning?" he snickered.
+Dwayne just outright guffawed at that.
 Clearly, they had been talking.

 This was a new development that had Katie more than a little worried.
 She had hoped that she could finish her senior year before heading out on her own.
 As she turned the chicken, she looked at the girly-pin up calendar Glen had hung near the fridge.
 She had less than two months to make a plan.
 Her birthday was clearly marked on the "Important Dates" paper her mom had posted at the beginning of the year.
 Carla had told Katie that she could have a "real" party for her 18th birthday, although Katie didn't have any idea at all who she would have invited.

 With knots in her stomach, she mentally calculated how much money she had hidden in spots around the shed and trailer.
 Over the past few months, every bit of spare change mysteriously made its way to one of the hiding places she had set up.
-Mrs. Newbury, across the street, had offered to pay her for some mending jobs, and she knew that her mother had stashed some cash somewhere; she just had to find it.
+Mrs. Newbury, who lived across the street, had offered to pay her for some mending jobs, and she knew that her mother had stashed some cash somewhere; she just had to find it.
 If she was lucky, in two months' time, she might be able to scrape together a couple of hundred dollars.
-How far that would get her, she couldn't begin to imagine.
+How far that would get her, she couldn't even begin to imagine.